opengeospatial/Geospatial-User-Feedback/README.md

 ## GUF conceptual model corregenda or v2

-Some bug fixes are pending as well as some improvements in the model, in particular the ones about knowledge sharing
+Some bug fixes are pending as well as some improvements in the model, in particular the ones about knowledge sharing.
+The draft specification is available in [HTML](http://docs.ogc.org/DRAFTS/23-017.html) and [PDF](http://docs.ogc.org/DRAFTS/23-017.pdf).

 ## OGC API GUF